Insurance Billing and Coding Specialist: Salary and Career Facts

 What Is an Insurance Billing and Coding Specialist?

-An insurance billing and coding specialist provides each medical procedure with the necessary insurance code used to complete the billing process.
+Insurance billing and coding specialists manage and code patient records for insurance reimbursement purposes.
+This means providing each medical procedure with the necessary insurance code used to complete the billing process.
 Some employers may separate out billing and coding duties into two distinct positions.
 You may also have the title of administrative medical assistant, medical coding specialist, medical records coder, medical records technician or health information technician.

 What Will I Do?

 As an insurance billing and coding specialist, your main responsibility will be to correctly apply the proper insurance code for every procedure that a patient receives.
 This information is then supplied to the insurance company to begin the billing process.
 After the insurance company makes a payment, you'll adjust the patient's account.
 Then, you must typically contact the patient with regard to any balance left to be paid.

 Some procedures may have several different codes based on why the procedure was completed and other circumstances.
 The wrong code could cause the patient's insurance company to not cover the procedure, which results in a billing problem.
 You would then need to communicate directly with the insurance company and patient to resolve the situation.

 To become an insurance billing and coding specialist, the minimum requirement that some employers request is a high school diploma.
 However, an associate degree or a diploma in insurance billing and coding is usually required.
 Classes that you can expect to take during a program include medical terminology, coding, anatomy, pharmacology, health information management, customer service, computer science and health care operations.